 Where are Visa cards accepted?
 Are there limitations?

 Visa cards are accepted in more than 200 territories and countries worldwide at more than 44 million merchants.
 An issuer generally can’t block all transactions from a specific location or merchant type.
 However, there are countrywide prohibitions in countries such as Iran, Sudan and Syria due to U.S. sanctions and other laws.
 Otherwise, Visa cards are accepted at most places and can be used on almost any purchase, including when checking out at Costco – a luxury exclusive to Visa.

 How big is Visa?
 How many Visa cards are there?

 Visa dominates most of the world market as a payment network.
-Let’s look at Visa’s financial and physical reach:
+Let’s look at how Visa fares in the market:

 - 200+ countries and territories